Discounts That Scale With You

 Space saving toilets can be a lifesaver when space within your new cloakroom or ensuite bathroom is tight.
-Using a small toilet as opposed to a standard size WC can be the difference between having a roomy enjoyable space and having a cramped, claustrophobic space that you do not enjoy using.
+We recommend using a cloakroom toilet as opposed to a standard size WC if you are short on space.
+A smaller toilet can create a roomy enjoyable space in comparison to the cramped, claustrophobic one of a stadard-sized WC.

 A cloakroom toilet is designed to have less ceramic and minimise the space the toilet uses in your cloakroom or ensuite bathroom.
 There are different types of compact toilets such as a Close Coupled, wall hung and floor standing back to the wall.
-As the cistern for a compact wall hung Compact toilet and a compact floor standing toilet is concealed they generally give you more space than a compact close coupled toilet.
+The cistern for a compact wall hung Compact toilet and a compact floor standing toilet is concealed.
+They generally give you more space than a compact close coupled toilet.

 If you need to save as much space as possible a compact wall hung toilet or a compact freestanding back to the wall toilet might be the best solution.
 Each use a concealed toilet cistern, which is concealed in the wall so it is not taking up valuable space in your new cloakroom bathroom or ensuite.